StanfordPL/stoke/README.md

 };
 ```

 Performance term type is specified using the `--perf` command line argument.
-This value control the behavior of the `CostFunction::evaluate_performance() const` method, which dispatches to the family of `CostFunction::xxxxx_performance() const` methods.
+This value controls the behavior of the `CostFunction::evaluate_performance() const` method, which dispatches to the family of `CostFunction::xxxxx_performance() const` methods.
 User-defined extensions should be placed in the `CostFunction::extension_performance() const` method, which can be triggered by specifying `--perf extension`.

 ```c++
 Cost CostFunction::extension_performance(const Cfg& cfg) const {